Special-K-s-Flightsim-Bots/DCSServerBot/plugins/voting/README.md

 # Plugin "Voting"
 This plugin enables a voting system for users.
-People can either change a mission preset (like weather, time) or the mission itself.
-Both can be selected either from a provided list or from all available options in your system.
+People can choose from several voting options.
+DCSServerBot comes with some pre-defined ones, like mission change, preset change, kicking or temp-banning of annoying users.

 You can define who can create a new voting, and you can define who can participate in one.
+The voting can be combined with the [CreditSystem](../creditsystem/README.md), meaning you can make votes cost credits if you like.

 ## Configuration
 The plugin can be configured via yaml in config/plugins/voting.yaml: